MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/data-opt-out.md

 # Opt out of storing Dynamics 365 Guides usage data in Microsoft Dataverse

 Dynamics 365 Guides apps enable teams to capture usage statistics and detailed time-tracking information.
-This data is used to provide metrics for operator and author performance and help you identify opportunities for process optimization.
-Administrators can turn off data collection for specific users if they like.
+This data is used to provide metrics for operator and author performance and to help you identify opportunities for process optimization.
+Administrators can turn off data collection for specific users if needed.

 ## Opt out of storing usage data